intel/kernel-fuzzer-for-xen-project/README.md

 # 17. Start fuzzing using AFL <a name="section-17"></a>
 ---------------------------------
 Everything is now ready for fuzzing to begin.
-The kernel fuzzer takes the input with `--input` flag and the target memory address to write it to via `--address`.
+The kernel fuzzer takes the input with `--input` flag, its size via `--input-limit` and the target memory address to write it to via `--address`.
 With AFL the input file path needs to be `@@`.
 You also have to first seed your fuzzer with an input that doesn't produces a crash in the code segment being fuzzed.

 ```
 mkdir input
 mkdir output
 echo -n "not_beef" > input/beef
-sudo ./AFL/afl-fuzz -i input/ -o output/ -m 500 -X -- ./kernel-fuzzer --domain debian --json ~/debian.json --input @@ --address 0x<KERNEL VIRTUAL ADDRESS TO WRITE INPUT TO>
+sudo ./AFL/afl-fuzz -i input/ -o output/ -m 500 -X -- ./kernel-fuzzer --domain debian --json ~/debian.json --input @@ --input-limit 8 --address 0x<KERNEL VIRTUAL ADDRESS TO WRITE INPUT TO>
 ```

 You can also specify the `--limit` option of how many control-flow instructions you want to encounter before timing out the fuzz iteration.
 This is an alternative to the AFL built-in time-out model.